ITClubPulchowk/laptop-guide/LAPTOP_GUIDE.md

    - GPU - Intel(R) UHD Graphics 620 and AMD Radeon 530 (2GB)
    - Memory - 4GB DDR4, upgraded to 8GB
    - Storage - 1TB HDD +  256GB PCIe NVMe SSD (upgraded later)

 - **Review**
- -Pros: Pretty good laptop for programming purposes, if you wanna stuffs like web development, but definitely not for heavy stuffs like Game dev.Good keyboard.
+    - Pros: Pretty good laptop for programming purposes, if you wanna stuffs like web development, but definitely not for heavy stuffs like Game dev.Good keyboard.
 A lot of ports: 2 USB 3.0 ports + 1 USB 2.0 port, USB type C port (no Thunderbolt, but I haven't used it either), HDMI, Ethernet, headphone jack.Also has a DVD driver
- -Cons: Not that good for heavy gaming.
+    - Cons: Not that good for heavy gaming.
 Heavy games run great in medium settings, but expect overheating.
 (Happened last time I played Batman Arkham Knight)Need to replace battery after 2 years.
 Unlike Vostro, Latitude and older Inspiron models, doesn't have a removable battery, you need to actually open the back cover to replace it.

 - **Recommendation** Great student laptop, great if you just want to do minimal stuffs like surfing the internet, watching movies and word processing.
 Not that good for heavy tasks.

 13.  ***Laptop*** ** HP Pavilion Power 2018**